katulu-io/fl-suite/CONTRIBUTING.md

 ## End-to-end testing

-Every new feature introduced into Katulu-FL, via the components, SHOULD include an end-to-end test, e.g A new anomaly dected in the factory sends an alert to the corresponding organization.
+Every new feature introduced into Katulu-FL, via the components, SHOULD include an end-to-end test, e.g A new anomaly detected in the factory sends an alert to the corresponding organization.

 ## Version Control